-Roberto Iseni, a disabled 25-year-old born in Italy to parents from the former Yugoslavia, is in danger of criminal sanctions and expulsion because he failed to apply for a passport within a 12-month window following his 18th birthday, as dictated by Italian law.
-Iseni, who is hearing- and speech-impaired and lives in a state home for the disabled, was never advised to apply for a passport.
-As a result, although Italy is the only country he has ever known, he now faces potential expulsion as an undocumented person.
-The Open Society Justice Initiative acting as a third party intervener, has asked the Tribunal of Milan to grant Iseni Italian citizenship, restore his right to apply for citizenship, or officially declare him a stateless person with a right to eventually apply for citizenship.
+Roberto Iseni was born in Italy to parents from the former Yugoslavia, lived in danger of criminal sanctions and expulsion for years because he missed a 12-month window to apply for Italian citizenship following his 18th birthday, as dictated by Italian law.
+Iseni, who is hearing- and speech-impaired and lived in a state home for the disabled, was never advised that he could acquire Italian nationality.
+As a result, although Italy is the only country he has ever known, faced potential expulsion as an undocumented person.
+The Open Society Justice Initiative acting as a third party intervener, asked the Tribunal of Milan to grant Iseni Italian citizenship, restore his right to apply for citizenship, or officially declare him a stateless person with a right to eventually apply for citizenship.
+In 2012, an Italian appeals court recognized Mr. Iseni as stateless.
+He then applied for Italian citizenship, a judicial process, following a change in the law allowing flexibility for the one-year deadline.
+In September 2015, the civil court in Rome granted him citizenship, on the grounds that he would otherwise have been stateless.

 Roberto Iseni was born in Italy in 1987 to parents who were citizens of the former Yugoslavia.
 Suffering from hearing and speech impairment, he has lived in community homes for the disabled since the age of 16.
 Italy is the only country he has ever lived in, and Italian is his native and only language.
 Before Iseni turned 18, he had a regular residence permit and was not removable because of his minor age.